iamdtang/node-testing/article.md

 });
 ```

 The `describe` function is used to set up a group of tests with a name.
 I tend to put the module under test as the name.
 A test is written using the `it` function.
-The `it` function is given a description as the first argument of what the test should do.
+The `it` function is given a description as the first argument of what the module under test should do.
 The second argument of the `it` function is a function that will contain one or more assertions (also called expectations) using Chai in this example.
 Our first test simply verifies that the subtotal is 0 if the cart has no items.

 To run this test, run `mocha tests --watch` from the root of the project.
 You should see something like this: